-Brit Awards: Harry Styles and Wet Leg lead 2023 nominations
+Brit Awards: Harry Styles and Wet Leg lead male-dominated nominations

 - Wet Leg - Wet Leg

-Harry Styles is almost guaranteed to win artist of the year, after a career-cementing 12 months in which he scored both the UK's best selling-single, As It Was, and album, with his third release, Harry's House.
+Styles is almost guaranteed to win artist of the year, after a career-cementing 12 months in which he scored both the UK's best selling-single, As It Was, and album, with his third release, Harry's House.

-The singer is currently on tour in the US with his fellow nominees Wet Leg, an indie duo from the Isle of Wight whose self-titled debut album is peppered with acerbic lyrics and pulse-quickening guitar riffs.
+The singer is currently on tour in the US with fellow nominees Wet Leg, an indie duo from the Isle of Wight whose self-titled debut album is peppered with acerbic lyrics and pulse-quickening guitar riffs.
+It will go up against Harry's House for the best album prize.

-They are the presumed front-runners for best new act, and best alternative band; and could challenge three-time winners Arctic Monkeys for best group.
+They are the presumed front-runners for best new act and best alternative band, and could challenge three-time winners Arctic Monkeys for best group.

 Elsewhere Blackpink have become the first Korean-pop girl band to be recognised by the Brits, with a nomination for best international group; and We Don't Talk About Bruno, from the animated film Encanto, is the first-ever Disney song to be shortlisted for a prize, appearing in the best international song category.